alexpacheco/lurc/slurm.md

    - Additional Increments of 10,000 SU - &#36;100 per 10K increments
    - Fixed Allocation cycle: Oct 1 - Sep 30
    - Unused allocations do not rollover to next allocation cycle
-   - <em>Working on implementing a rolling allocation cycle, only for minimum purchase.</em>
    - Total available computing time for purchase annually: 1.4M SUs or 1 year of continuous computing on 8 nodes
 * __No 'free' computing time provided once allocation has been expended__